-The Company is currently in the process of assessing the impact the adoption of the above amendment will have on the Consolidated Financial Statements.
+The adoption of the amendment to IAS 21 is not expected to have a significant impact on the Consolidated Financial Statements.
+The Company is currently in the process of assessing the impact the adoption of IFRS 18 will have on the Consolidated Financial Statements.